posadeus/cupcake-factory/README.md

 Sold Cupcakes

 - The price should return 1$ for 🧁
-- The price should return 0.2$ for 🍫
+- The price should return 0.1$ for 🍫
-- The price should return 0.3$ for 🥜
+- The price should return 0.2$ for 🥜

 ### Additional Features